A Small Gain Analysis of Single Timescale Actor Critic: Assumptions

 \begin{assumption}[Uniform Mixing] Let $\rho_{t,\theta}$ be the distribution over state-action pairs after $t$ transitions of following policy $\pi_{\theta}$.
 There is a distribution $\rho_{\theta}$ and constants $C$ and $\lambda \in [0,1)$ such that \end{assumption}

 Note again the uniformity in the right-hand side above in that $C$ and $\lambda$ do not depend on $\theta$.
+Next, we will also need some regularity assumption on the parametrization of the policy. {\ao It goes without saying that optimization of smooth functions is easier than optimization of non-smooth functions and the following assumption ensures that various quantities appearing throughout the execution of actor-critic are smooth.}

-Next, we will also need some regularity assumption on the parametrization of the policy. \begin{assumption}[Smoothness of policy parametrization] The function $\pi_{\theta}(a|s)$ is a twice continuously differentiable function of $\theta$ for all state-action pairs $s,a$.
+\begin{assumption}[Smoothness of policy parametrization] The function $\pi_{\theta}(a|s)$ is a \aor{thrice} continuously differentiable function of $\theta$ for all state-action pairs $s,a$.
 Further, there exist constants $K,K', K''$ such that for all $\theta_i,s,a$ we have \end{assumption}

 Next, observe that if the columns of the matrix $\Phi$ are linearly dependent, then we have some redundancy in the features: we can delete some features without altering the subspace that can be represented as a linear combination of feature vectors.
-It is of course helpful to assume the features are not redundant.
-Additionally, it is also convenient to normalize the features so that all the feature vectors $\phi(s,a)$ have at most norm one.
+It is of course helpful to assume the features are not redundant. { \ao If the features were redundant, then the critic might have multiple optimal solutions when approximating the value function corresponding to a policy, which complicates the analysis.} Additionally, it is also convenient to normalize the features so that all the feature vectors $\phi(s,a)$ have at most norm one.

 \begin{assumption}[Nonredundancy and norm of features] The matrix $\Phi$ is nonsingular and each of its rows has at most unit norm. \end{assumption}